Location : London Academy of Music & Dramatic Arts 155 Talgarth Road, London W14 9DA

 Phone : + 44 (0)20 8834 0500

-The Andrew Lloyd Webber Foundation Scholarship will be awarded by the Academy as part of the audition/selection process on the combined basis of merit and financial need.
-Please note students will be means tested for scholarship eligibility.
+Andrew Lloyd Webber Foundation Scholarship will be awarded by LAMDA as part of the audition and selection process on the combined basis of merit and financial need.
 The Scholarship will cover course fees only and will be reviewed on an annual basis.
-There will be one available Scholarship for the year 2016/17.

 Please note that applications made directly to The Andrew Lloyd Webber Foundation will not be considered.

-For more details on the course and how to apply for a place at London Academy of Music & Dramatic Art visit their website here.
+For more details on the course and how to apply for a place at LAMDA visit their website here.